ovac/hubtel-payment/README.md

 $payment = Refund::transactionId(1234)              //- The ID of the transaction to refund.
                 ->amount(100.00)                    //- The exact amount value of the transaction ->clientReference('#11212')         //- A refeerence on your end.
-                ->desctiption('Useless Purchase')   //- Description of the transaction.
+                ->description('Useless Purchase')   //- Description of the transaction.
                 ->reason('No longer needs a pen')   //- Name of the person making the payment.
                 ->full()                            //- Full or partial refund.
                 ->injectConfig($config)             //- Inject the configuration